jkaye2012/jackal-lisp/README.md

 other paradigms where it can without compromising its core design principles.

 The language is "interpreted" in that it is meant to run on the Sahara Virtual Machine, but is also compiled to bytecode before execution.
-Sahara should eventually provide JIT compliation to native code in the future for increased performance.
+Sahara should eventually provide JIT compilation to native code in the future for increased performance.